Mary Ann (Black Lace song): Background

 After seeing a promotional video, the band had made for agents in a bid to get more work around the country, songwriter Peter Morris approached Black Lace with a view to recording his song "Mary Ann".
 He wanted the group to sound like chart-topping band Smokie.

 It was decided that Alan Barton would take the lead vocal.
 This was a controversial decision at that time: Barton had not sung lead before and Steve Scholey, the band's lead singer, felt that his position within the band was being jeopardized.

 The band travelled to London to record a rough demo of the song at ATV's studio, which was then sent to EMI Records.
 EMI had booked Berwick Street Studios in Soho for a twelve-hour day with engineer Gwyn Mathias, to record songs by six artists.
 Each artist was allotted 2 hours to record and mix their record.
 Black Lace was one of the six acts.
 Amongst the others were The Swinging Blue Jeans.
 The record company liked the result, and within a few weeks the band returned to London and signed a recording contract.
 That second recording session was released by EMI as the single. it took just two hours to record their first official single "Mary Ann".
-A day was booked at Berwick Street a couple of weeks later to record the B-side ("Drivin") written by Barton/Routh.
+A day was booked at Berwick Street a couple of weeks later to record the B-side ("Drivin") written by Alan Barton and Colin Routh.

 Smokie's publishers, RAK Music, claimed that "Mary Ann" was a rip-off of their song "Oh Carol" and threatened to take legal action.
 The song's publishing company, ATV Music, insisted that any similarity was coincidental, and since they showed that the notation of the two songs were different the case was dropped.